← Back to Blog

 Ask any founder whether they have a design system and you'll get one of two answers.

-The first: "Yes, we built one in Figma during our early days."
-Look closer and it's a half-finished component library that nobody uses, last updated when the product looked completely different.
+The first: "Yes, we built one in Figma early on."
+Look closer and it's a half-finished component library nobody uses, last updated when the product looked completely different.

 The second: "No, we'll build one when we have time."
-Which means never — or at least not until the pain is so severe it requires a full design reboot.
+Which means never — or not until the pain is severe enough to require a full reboot.

-Both are the wrong answer.
-And both are symptoms of the same misunderstanding: that a design system is a project you build, rather than a habit you develop.
+Both are symptoms of the same misunderstanding: a design system is not a project you build.
+It's a habit you develop.

-The startups that get this right don't treat their design system as a deliverable.
-They treat it as infrastructure — built incrementally, used daily, and grown deliberately alongside the product.
+The startups that get this right treat their design system as infrastructure — built incrementally, used daily, grown alongside the product.

-The instinct to build a comprehensive design system before you start designing is understandable — and almost always wrong.
+The instinct to build a comprehensive system before you start designing is almost always wrong.

-In the early stages of a product, your UI decisions are hypotheses.
-Your color palette might change after user testing.
+In the early stages, your UI decisions are hypotheses.
+Your colour palette might change after user testing.
 Your component structure will shift when you discover new use cases.
-If you invest heavily in a design system before the product has found its footing, you'll spend most of your time maintaining a system rather than using it.
+Invest heavily in a design system before the product has found its footing, and you'll spend most of your time maintaining a system rather than using it.

-The opposite extreme is equally costly.
-Wait too long — past your second engineer, past your first major feature release, past the point where two different parts of the product look like they came from different companies — and you're not building a design system from scratch.
+The opposite is equally costly.
+Wait too long — past your second engineer, past your first major feature release, past the point where two parts of the product look like they came from different companies — and you're not building a design system.
 You're paying back design debt at interest.

-The right signal to start is simpler than most founders expect: the moment you find yourself making the same design decision twice.
-The second time you choose a button color, define a heading size, or set a card border radius — that's your signal.
+The right signal is simpler than most founders expect: the moment you make the same design decision twice.
+The second time you choose a button colour, define a heading size, or set a card border radius — that's your signal.
 Capture it.
 Don't make it a third time without a documented standard.

-Here's what trips most teams up: they conflate a design system with a full component library.
-Those are not the same thing.
+Most teams conflate a design system with a full component library.
+They're not the same thing.

 A full component library — documented, version-controlled, with Storybook integration and contribution guidelines — is appropriate for a product team of 10+ designers and a mature codebase.
 Building one at seed stage is like installing industrial plumbing in a studio apartment.